scikit-learn/enhancement_proposals/slep011/proposal.rst

   idempotent.

 - Users now have explicit control on the CV procedures and meta-estimators, instead of implicitly relying on the estimator's `random_state`.
+These procedures are not ambiguous anymore.

 - Since CV splitters always yield the same splits, the chances of performing erroneous score comparison is limited.

-- It is possible to preserve full backward-compatibility of behaviors in cases where an int was passed.

 - `fit`, `split`, and `get_params` are unchanged.